NazireenSania/ELEVATE-LABS---Task-3/README.md

-# ELEVATE-LABS---Task-3

- SQL for Data Analysis
+# SQL for Data Analysis - Investigating Metric Spike

 This project was completed as part of a Data Analyst Internship.
 The objective was to use SQL to extract insights, analyze user behavior, and work with structured data using a dataset of my choice (user activity and email engagement data).

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------